dedecop/badreviews/content/posts/rant-Jan2020.md

 ![](/img/partycrashing2.jpg)

-Grown up Rant, before though before he got 30 (unlike the average italian guy) he saved up enough cash thanks to a tip from a weird stranger so he managed to leave his parent and moves to the city.
+Grown up Rant, though before he got 30 (unlike the average italian guy) he saved up enough cash thanks to a tip from a weird stranger so he managed to leave his parent and moves to the city.
 \
 And to pass the time, to feel alive, instead of  [attending meetings where strangers fight themselves for no reason](https://www.goodreads.com/book/show/36236124-fight-club?from_search=true&qid=SIZddwGWH7&rank=1), he prefer a demolition derby kind of thing called **Party Crashing**.
 This thing is basically a match in the streets where cars are crashing into each other for no reason.
 Cars usually host 4 players, each one with a specific role.
 In some cases there might be 5 players in a car, even if you'd feel pretty squeezy in that case though.
 When a team is missing a player, it wander around in a Cadillac shouting at strangers "Do you got money for fuel?", otherwise it's pointless to pick them up.